Island chain strategy

 The island chain strategy is a strategic maritime containment plan first conceived by American foreign policy statesman John Foster Dulles in 1951, during the Korean War.
 It proposed surrounding the Soviet Union and China with naval bases in the West Pacific to project power and restrict sea access.

 The "island chain" concept did not become a major theme in American foreign policy during the Cold War, but after the dissolution of the Soviet Union has remained a major focus of both American and Chinese geopolitical and military analysts to this day.
 For the United States, the island chain strategy is a significant part of the force projection of the U.S. military in the Far East.
-For China, the concept is integral to its maritime security and fears of strategic encirclement by U.S. armed forces.
-For both sides, the island chain strategy emphasizes the geographical and strategic importance of Taiwan.
+For the People's Republic of China (PRC), the concept is integral to its maritime security and fears of strategic encirclement by the U.S. and its allies.
+For both the U.S. and the PRC, the island chain strategy emphasizes the geographical and strategic importance of Taiwan.

-First Island Chain
+First island chain

-The First Island Chain is defined as the chain of islands that begins at the Kuril Islands, runs through the Japanese archipelago, the Ryukyu Islands and Taiwan, the northwestern portion of the Philippines (particularly Luzon, Mindoro and Palawan) and finishes towards Borneo, and used to extend to the Spratly Island and the southern Vietnamese coast prior to the Vietnam War.
-The chain also serves as the maritime boundaries between the East China Sea and the Philippine Sea, and the South China Sea and the Sulu Sea.

-The First Island Chain was conceptualized during the Cold War as the first line of defense to contain the spread of influence of the Soviet Union and its allied socialist countries in East and Southeast Asia.
-The midpoint and key part of the first chain was – and still is — Taiwan.
-Because the island chain is composed of a series of landmasses, it is also called the "unsinkable aircraft carrier", especially in reference to Taiwan.

-Second Island Chain
+Second island chain

-The Second Island Chain can refer to two different interpretations, but the version most commonly used refers to the island chain which is formed by Japan's Bonin Islands and Volcano Islands, in addition to the Mariana Islands (most notably Guam, an unincorporated American overseas territory with a heavily fortified military base), western Caroline Islands (Yap and Palau), and extends to Western New Guinea.
+The second island chain, also called the "second island cloud" by Earl Hancock Ellis, has two different interpretations, but the version most commonly used refers to the island chain which is formed by Japan's Bonin Islands and Volcano Islands, in addition to the Mariana Islands (most notably Guam, an unincorporated American overseas territory with a heavily fortified military base), western Caroline Islands (Yap and Palau), and extends to Western New Guinea.
 The chain serves as the eastern maritime boundary of the Philippine Sea.

 As it is located within the middle portion of the West Pacific, it acts as a second strategic defense line for the United States.

-Third Island Chain
+Third island chain

-The Third Island Chain is the final part of the strategy.
-This island chain begins at the Aleutian Islands and runs south across the center of the Pacific Ocean towards Oceania, through the Hawaiian Islands, American Samoa and Fiji, to reach New Zealand.
+The third island chain is the final part of the strategy.
+This island chain begins at the Aleutian Islands and runs south across the center of the Pacific Ocean towards Oceania, through the Hawaiian Islands, American Samoa, and Fiji, to reach New Zealand.
 Australia serves as the staple between the second and third chains.